borkdude/immutable-webapp/doc/presentation.md

 * We'll use an [example](https://github.com/borkdude/immutable-webapp) project to work on.
 * Follow the instructions in the README if you haven't yet setup a Clojure environment.
-* We have USB-sticks with IntelliJ + Cursive for Mac, Linux and Windows
 * Each assignment is based on a git branch and can be worked on independently
 * The answers are provided in the example's master branch